Jithendiran/Maths/Number_system/README.md

 * 0.75 = 3/4 (terminating)
 * 0.333… = 1/3 (repeating)

+Every integer, finite decimal, or repeating decimal is rational.

 ## Numbers We Can't Write Simply - Irrational Numbers

 ### What If a Number Never Ends and Never Repeats?